SBaldwin-Git/Currency-Converter/README.md

 ## Your Design Decisions

 - From reading the company values, there was an emphasis on functional and and well tested code.
 I decided to use a functional approach to the solution and also use TDD to ensure the code was well tested.
 - Styled the code to be as readable as possible e.g use Prettier.
+(Update: Found Prettier does not support Ruby and will use Rufo instead)
 - Use RSpec for testing as it is a popular testing framework in the Ruby community and is consdidered more readable than Test::Unit.
 RSpec also resembles the structure of Jest which i am familiar with.
 - Single Responsibility Principle